lm2-poly/shot-peening-viewer-exe/README.md

 In the Notebook there are instructions to install the required packages.

+You have to clone the repository and push so you can generate the exe files.
+Once you've pushed the code you can go in actions and see the executable file being generated.
 To install the app you need to go on the release section in Github and download the one compatible with your operating system.
 It needs to be saved in the same repository where you have all the files from the github repository.